apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ## 5. receiving btc

-In Electrum in your offline computer, go to "Wallet -> Master Public Keys" and now you can use this xpub extended key to generate receiving addresses.
+In Electrum in your offline computer, go to "Wallet -> Master Public Keys" and now you can use this xpub extended key to generate receiving addresses without needing the private key.
 You can even click on the little QR code icon on the bottom right of the dialog to reveal a QR code.
 You can then maximize this window and read the code off with your phone's camera.
-I know that the MyCelium and Electrum android apps allow you to import this address, and then you can receive BTC and monitor your account without needing to put any of the private keys on the hot device.
+I know that the MyCelium and Electrum android apps let you import this address, allowing you to receive BTC and monitor your transactions without needing to share any of the private keys with the hot device.
 However keep in mind that the Master Public Key is still considered a sensitive piece of information that you shouldn't go sharing around everywhere, because it allows anyone to see how much unspent BTC you control and which receiving addresses and transactions are linked to you.

 <br/>
 <br/>